jmcameron/attachments/migration/source/migrate-1.5-to-1.6.rst

  * The Attachments extension for your Joomla 1.5 site should be upgraded to version 2.2.

- * The Joomla version for your 1.6+ site should be 1.7 or later (preferably 2.5+).
-Although it might work with Joomla 1.6.6, I encourage you to upgrade to at least 1.7 before attempting migration of Attachments.
+ * The Joomla version for your 1.7+ site should be 1.7.1 or later (preferably 2.5+).

- * You should install a released version of Attachments 3.0.2 (or later) on your Joomla 1.6.6/1.7/2.5+ system before proceeding.
+ * You should install a released version of Attachments 3.0.2 (or later) on your Joomla 1.7/2.5+ system before proceeding.
+Attachments 3.0.3 will only install on Joomla 1.7.1 or later.

    .. warning::
       There were issues with the original release 3.0 of Attachments for